-- 2. Director Noriaki Shimazaki, Chairman of the Audit Committee, and Director Masahiro Ishizuka, a member of the Audit Committee and a certified public accountant are financial experts under the Sarbanes-Oxley Act of 2002.
-Each of them has considerable finance and accounting knowledge. - 3.
-The Company has selected director Shoji Ogawa, who is well-versed in the business of the Nomura Group, as a full-time member of the Audit Committee, with the expectation that audits by the Audit Committee will be performed more effectively. - $4. \ Companies \ marked \ with \ ''" \ are \ wholly-owned \ subsidiaries \ (including \ indirect \ ownership) \ of \ the \ Company.$ - 5.
-There are no special relationships between the Company and companies in which Outside Directors concurrently serve (except for those companies marked with ""). - 6.
-The Company has entered into agreements to limit liability for damages set forth in Paragraph 1, Article 423 of the Companies Act with directors Shoji Ogawa, Noriaki Shimazaki, Kazuhiko Ishimura, Laura Simone Unger, Victor Chu, J. Christopher Giancarlo, Patricia Mosser, Takahisa Takahara, Miyuki Ishiguro and Masahiro Ishizuka.
-Liability under each such agreement is limited to either 20 million yen or the amount prescribed by laws and regulations, whichever is greater.
+- 1. Directors Laura Simone Unger, Victor Chu, J. Christopher Giancarlo, Patricia Mosser, Takahisa Takahara, Miyuki Ishiguro, Masahiro Ishizuka and Taku Oshima are Outside Directors, as provided for in Article 2, Item 15 of the Companies Act, and are also Independent Directors, as provided for in Article 436-2 of the Tokyo Stock Exchange, Inc.'s Securities Listing Regulations. - 2.
+Director Masahiro Ishizuka, Chairman of the Audit Committee and a certified public accountant, is a financial expert under the Sarbanes-Oxley Act of 2002 and has considerable finance and accounting knowledge. - 3.
+The Company has selected director Shoji Ogawa, who is well-versed in the business of the Nomura Group, as a full-time member of the Audit Committee, with the expectation that audits by the Audit Committee will be performed more effectively. - 4.
+Companies marked with "1" are wholly-owned subsidiaries (including indirect ownership) of the Company. - 5.
+Concurrent positions marked with "2" are positions from which a director has resigned during the period from the fiscal year-end to the date of this Business Report, or positions from which a director is scheduled to resign as of the date of this Business Report. - 6.
+There are no special relationships between the Company and companies in which Outside Directors concurrently serve (except for those companies marked with "1"). - 7.
+The Company has entered into agreements to limit liability for damages set forth in Article 423, Paragraph 1 of the Companies Act with directors Shoji Ogawa, Laura Simone Unger, Victor Chu, J. Christopher Giancarlo, Patricia Mosser, Takahisa Takahara, Miyuki Ishiguro Masahiro Ishizuka and Taku Oshima.
+Liability under each such agreement is limited to either ¥20 million or the amount prescribed by laws and regulations, whichever is greater.

-2. Matters Relating to the Outside Directors Status of the Activities of the Outside Directors
+2. Status of the Main Activities of the Outside Directors